Audit Committee

 9.1.3 whether applicable accounting standards have been adopted and appropriate estimates and judgements made;

-9.1.4 whether the financial statements, taken as a whole, are fair, balanced and understandable and provide the information necessary to members to assess the Nationwide’s performance, business model and strategy, and
+9.1.4 whether the financial statements, taken as a whole, are fair, balanced and understandable and provide the information necessary to members to assess the Society and the Group's performance, business model and strategy,

 9.1.6 all material information presented with the financial statements;